Citrix Files on Citrix Virtual Apps and Desktops

 Group Policy definitions

 Administrators can configure user or computer settings via Group Policy definitions.
-For information on the policy templates and available policies, see Knowledge Center article CTX228273.
+For information on the policy templates and available policies, see Group policy definitions for Citrix Files for Windows.

 Open files in Citrix Virtual Apps